Sound quality plays a vital role in theatre production. Great actors and outstanding plays can’t engage the audience if the audio falls short.

 1) Wireless Microphone

-A wireless or cordless microphone is simply a battery-powered mic without a cable that connects it to the amplifier.
-The transmitter is contained in the body of the handheld mic or in a bodypack that is connected to a lavalier or headset mic.
-Many claimed to invent the device since 1945, but the first one to apply for a patent on record was an American electrical engineer named Raymond A. Litke in 1957 for television, radio, and classroom use; the U.S. patent 3134074 was approved in 1964.
-The handheld and lavalier mics were the two types of microphones made commercially available in 1959.
+A wireless microphone is a battery-powered mic without a cable connecting it to the amplifier.
+The transmitter is embedded in the handheld mic or a bodypack connected to a lavalier or headset mic.
+While many claimed to invent it since 1945, Raymond A. Litke, an American electrical engineer, first applied for a patent in 1957.
+Approved in 1964, U.S. patent 3134074 covered television, radio, and classroom use.
+Handheld and lavalier mics became commercially available in 1959.

-In the 1960s, it was the American theatrical director and producer Joseph Papp who first used a cordless mic during Shakespeare in the Park’s early days.
-The first Broadway show to have used the body mikes was the musical, “Funny Girl,” in March 1964.
-In a theatre setting, you want something that frees the hands, so the cordless mic is impractical for the actors as they need to perform without restrictions or limitations of movements.
-The body mic or headset mic is much more convenient for theatre use.
+In the 1960s, American theatrical director Joseph Papp first used a cordless mic during Shakespeare in the Park.
+The musical “Funny Girl,” in March 1964, was the first Broadway show to use body mics.
+Actors need to perform freely without restrictions, so body mics or headset mics are much more convenient for theatre use.

 Lavalier Microphone

-The lavalier mic is a small microphone that enables hands-free operation when speaking as it is fastened to clothing using clips.
-The mic is connected by a cord to the frequency transmitter that is clipped to a belt or pocket, or directly to a recorder or mixer.
-It is also known as a personal mic, lav, body mic, lapel mic, neck mic, collar mic, or clip mic.
-The word lavalier was initially referred to as a jewelry worn around the neck with a pendant.
-The term was also used to refer to a type of mic that was hung around the neck for practical purposes dating back to the 1930s.
+The lavalier mic, or lav mic, is a small microphone clipped to clothing for hands-free use.
+It’s connected by a cord to a frequency transmitter on a belt or pocket, or directly to a recorder or mixer.
+Other names include personal mic, body mic, lapel mic, neck mic, collar mic, or clip mic.
+The term “lavalier” originally described jewelry worn around the neck with a pendant and was used for neck-hung mics in the 1930s.

-It is usually concealed in the hair or wig but sometimes visible at the forehead.
-It might be a distraction for those who might see or notice it, but it is something that one can get used to and would soon forget as you become engrossed with the play.
-The lapel mic can also be positioned on the chest area about a hand span from the mouth and hidden under the clothing.
-The cord can be glued, taped, or sewn on the costume.
-The use of lav can be quite expensive as every cast member will have to wear one.
+The mic is often hidden in the hair or wig but can sometimes be seen on the forehead.
+You might find it distracting at first, but you’ll soon forget about it as you get into the play.
+The lapel mic can also be placed on the chest, a hand span from the mouth, and hidden under clothing, with the cord glued, taped, or sewn into the costume.
+Using a lav mic can be costly since each cast member needs one.

 Headset Microphone